netboxlabs/console-docs/docs/netbox-enterprise/nbe-backups.md

 ### External Datastores

+!!! warning

   If you are providing your own database(s) for use by NetBox Enterprise, it is expected that you have your own processes for high availability, backup, and restore.

 ### Built-In PostgreSQL